 You shouldn’t push yourself too hard before the trek.
 Be sure to do your stretches daily but refrain from training too hard.
 You need to be fresh and ready once you arrive at the trail.
 You don’t want to push yourself too hard right before your trek.
 Rest is equally important as training.

 There are four common and not-so-common trails that you can take to the Everest base camp trek.
 These trails are discussed below in detail.

 The Classic Everest Base Camp Trek

 The classic Everest base camp trek involves trekking along the traditional Everest base camp trekking route.
-The total trekking distance of the classic Everest base camp trek is 53 km from the town of Lukla to the Everest base camp.
+The Everest base camp trek distance is 64 km from the town of Lukla to the Everest base camp.

 It is a three-week-long journey and the best one, this region has to offer.
 The classic Everest base camp trail entails the right blend of adventure, wildlife, nature, and culture.
 This trail encompasses the perimeters of the UNESCO enlisted World Heritage site; The Sagarmatha National Park.
 The remote wilderness, astounding mountain views, unique culture, and diverse topography in the Everest region make it truly stand out.
 On the way to the world’s largest peak, you will also witness numerous majestic mountains including Lhotse, Makalu, Cho Oyu, and Ama Dablam.

 The trip starts by visiting the 4 world heritage sites in Kathmandu.
 You will walk past numerous villages including; Puiyan, Khari Khola, Nuntala, Junbesi, Sete, and Bhandar.
 Upon passing the village of Puiyan, you will eventually connect with the classic Everest base camp trek at Phakding.
 Then you will continue the walk to the heart of the Khumbu region, Namche Bazaar.